AutumnRivers/pulseroot/README.md

 #### Running
 In the root directory, run `npm start`.
-In addition, you can use `localtunnel` to host your own server: `lt --port 8080`
+In addition, you can use `localtunnel` to host your own server: `lt --port 8080` Or!
+If you're feeling fancy, install `npm-run-all` along with localtunnel, then run `npm run server`.
+It'll do both of those above things for you!
 Congrats, you're now running your own version of PulseRoot!

 ### Socket.io